 Many people tend to have a storybook understanding of how leadership works.
 We think of charismatic leaders energizing a throng with an inspiring speech.
 We think of bold actions that change the course of history in the blink of an eye.

 One result of this shallow understanding is that people who are boisterous, loud, aggressive, and even obnoxious are often falsely identified as leaders.
-People tend to associate those traits with being powerful or forceful, which they assume is is the core of leadership.
+People tend to associate those traits with being powerful or forceful, which they assume is at the core of leadership.

 In reality leadership is far more nuanced.
 To build something of value takes time, skill, and savvy; and no single person will somehow divine and implement solutions.
 It takes a multitude of people to do that.